 Table 3.
 Risk matrix

 It is important to note, that an event does not have to result in a major injury or illness to be considered a high risk.
-A small incident happening frequently and affecting many people can often be considered a high priority.
+A minor incident happening frequently and affecting many people can often be considered a high risk and a high priority.